 Extension partners with VACo to develop and deliver the program.
-"This program is a great example of Virginia Cooperative Extension growing its partnership with an organization to strengthen the impact of our community viability efforts and to collaborate with other agencies to provide leadership education," said Mark McCann, Extension director.
+"This program is a great example of Virginia Cooperative Extension growing its partnership with an organization to strengthen the impact of our community viability efforts and to collaborate with other agencies to provide leadership education," said Michael Chandler, Professor Emeritus at the Virginia Tech.

 The County Supervisor Certification Program provides an overview of the basic issues, expectations, and practices associated with serving as a county supervisor as well as detailed information about local government.
 Each participant completes five core courses featuring both classroom instruction and self-directed learning on leadership development, duties and responsibilities of public officials, community planning, local government finance, and collaborative governance.
-Participants also select three elective courses on topics such as conflict resolution and dispute management, team building, technology in local government, decisionmaking, and intergovernmental relations.
+Participants also select three elective courses on topics such as conflict resolution and dispute management, team building, technology in local government, decision-making, and intergovernmental relations.

-For more information about the County Supervisor Certification Program, contact James Campbell, executive director, at jcampbell@vaco.org or (804) 343-2500.
+For more information about the County Supervisor Certification Program, contact James Campbell, executive director, at icampbell@vaco.org or (804) 343-2500.